Phylogenetic latent space models for network data: Posterior Computation and Inference

-lacks conjugacy between the Gaussian density $\phi(a; 0, \sigma_a^2)$ and the model likelihood, thereby requiring a Metropolis--Hastings update.
-This update relies on a random walk Gaussian proposal~with~variance tuned as in \citet{andrieu2008tutorial} to target the ideal acceptance rate of $\bar{\alpha}=0.23$, which ensures an effective balance between local and long-distance exploration of the parameter space.
-In practice, this is achieved by defining the standard deviation $\eta_a^{(s)}$ of the Gaussian proposal at step $s$ as $\log \eta_a^{(s)}=\log \eta_a^{(s-1)}+s^{-0.8}(\alpha^{(s)}-\bar{\alpha})$, where $\alpha^{(s)}$ denotes the acceptance probability~at~iteration~$s$.
+lacks conjugacy between the Gaussian density $\phi(a; 0, \sigma_a^2)$ and the model likelihood, thereby~requiring a Metropolis--Hastings update.
+This update relies on a random walk Gaussian proposal with~variance tuned as in \citet{andrieu2008tutorial} to target the ideal acceptance rate of $\bar{\alpha}=0.23$, which ensures an effective balance between local and long-distance exploration.~In~practice, this is achieved by defining the standard deviation \smash{$\eta_a^{(s)}$} of the Gaussian proposal at the step $s$ as \smash{$\log \eta_a^{(s)}=\log \eta_a^{(s-1)}+s^{-0.8}(\alpha^{(s)}-\bar{\alpha})$}, where \smash{$\alpha^{(s)}$} is the acceptance probability~at~iteration~$s$.